 No. The portfolio reviewers don't accept any mail-in or emailed portfolios or supplements.
 The architecture admission committee will only review work submitted online through SlideRoom.

 Yes.
 The School of Architecture will only accept portfolios submitted through SlideRoom.
-Your electronically submitted portfolio or design project will be made available during your scheduled on-campus review.
+Your electronically submitted portfolio will be made available during your scheduled on-campus review.